China detains Swedish national who worked on legal aid

-BEIJING Chinese authorities have detained a Swedish national who worked on legal aid and rule of law issues, on suspicion of endangering state security, a person with direct knowledge of the matter said on Tuesday.
+BEIJING China has detained a Swedish national who worked with human rights lawyers on suspicion of endangering state security, a rights group said on Wednesday, describing the charges as "baseless".

 Peter Dahlin was taken into custody on Jan.
-4, the source said, amid a wider crackdown on rights activists in the country.
+4, the group said, amid a growing crackdown on rights lawyers and foreign groups working on legal reform.
+Rights groups say the crackdown aims to rein in dissent, but the Chinese government denies this.

-He is with the Chinese Urgent Action Working Group, whose website says it is made up of lawyers, academics and political professionals working with "a wide network of activists and leaders to assist fellow human rights defenders in distress."
+Dahlin, 35, is the co-founder of the Chinese Urgent Action Working Group, which promotes human rights and rule of law in China by supporting public interest lawyers and academics, among others.

+"China Action is dedicated to promoting human rights within the existing legal framework of the People’s Republic of China and has only ever advocated non-violent, informed reliance on Chinese law," the group said in its statement.

+"In spite of this, Peter has been arbitrarily detained on spurious accusations."

-The Swedish Foreign Ministry confirmed the man, who is 35, had been detained.
-The Swedish embassy in Beijing said it has been in touch with Chinese authorities about meeting the detained man, said a spokesman who gave no further details.
+The Swedish Foreign Ministry confirmed the man had been detained.
+A spokesman for the Swedish embassy in Beijing said it had been in touch with Chinese authorities about meeting him, but gave no further details.

+Chinese authorities had not yet allowed embassy officials or others to contact him, Dahlin's group said, adding that he suffers from Addison's Disease and requires medication.

 Hong Lei, a spokesman for China's Foreign Ministry, said he did not know about the detention.